 As the election picture clears up and Obama and McCain seem likely to face off for the nomination, it is important to look past all of the media hoopla and try to make some sense of what will happen in November.
 A lot can happen between now and November, but as outlined in a previous post, Obama is facing an uphill battle to win the Electoral College.
 It will take a dramatic upset for him to defeat McCain.

 In addition to the uphill battle in the electoral college, Obama is facing a tough task when it comes to demographics.
-Take a look at the
+Take a look at the exit polling data from the 2004 election in the following spreadsheet.

 To analyze the demographic data it is important to pay attention to the second column, which represents the percentage each particular demographic represents of the total electorate.
 For example 42% of the people who took the exit poll had a college degree.
 These voters were deadlocked 49% - 49% between Bush and Kerry.
 This category is a great example where Obama needs to change the margin in order to win in the fall.